netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
-          name of the config map or secret to reference<br/>
+          Name of the config map or secret to reference<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>namespace</b></td>
         <td>string</td>
         <td>
-          namespace of the config map or secret.
+          Namespace of the config map or secret.
 If omitted, assumes same namespace as where NetObserv is deployed.
 If the namespace is different, the config map or the secret will be copied so that it can be mounted as required.<br/>
           <br/>
             <i>Default</i>: <br/>
         </td>